 Another big difference between RV Resorts and Motorcoach Resorts is that most Motorcoach Resorts offer the opportunity to purchase lots.
 Many coach owners travel the country visiting their favorite locations, and owning a lot gives them the freedom to return whenever they want.

 In addition to enjoying all the amenities these resorts offer, they can build casitas (or tiny homes) or coach houses on their lots.
-Some are as simple as outdoor summer kitchens, and others as elaborate as small homes with additional bedrooms and baths.
+Some are as simple as outdoor summer kitchens, and others are as elaborate as small homes with additional bedrooms and baths.
 One particular motorcoach resort offers the opportunity to build port homes, which are complete homes that have a large garage or port to completely enclose their motorcoach.

 Owners can rent out their property for additional income when they are not using them and can sell them whenever they wish.
 There are property owners associations to maintain the level of quality required to keep the property values up, and owners can be assured their property is cared for while away.